-1. The Utica Shale Gas Basin
+3. The Utica Shale Gas Basin

-- 12. Shale gas is natural gas that is trapped within fine-grained sedimentary rock called shale.
+- 21. Shale gas is natural gas that is trapped within fine-grained sedimentary rock called shale.
 Shale contains tiny pores in which natural gas has become trapped over time.
-It is accessed and extracted through a process called horizontal drilling and hydraulic fracturing. - 13.
+It is accessed and extracted through a process called horizontal drilling and hydraulic fracturing. - 22.
 In this process, a vertical well is drilled to a predetermined depth above a shale gas reservoir, and then drilled at an increasing angle until it meets the reservoir depth.
-Once it reaches reservoir depth, the wellbore is then drilled horizontally, to a pre-determined length.
-The shale surrounding the wellbore is then fractured to either intersect and open existing natural fractures in the shale, or to create a new fracture network.
-This creates pathways by which the natural gas can flow to the wellbore for extraction. - 14.
-Shale containing natural gas can be found in most sedimentary basins throughout Canada.
+Once it reaches that depth, a wellbore is drilled horizontally, sometimes up to 2500 meters.
+The shale rock surrounding the wellbore is then fractured to either intersect and open existing natural fractures in the shale, or to create new fractures.
+This creates pathways by which the natural gas can flow to the wellbore for extraction. - 23.
+Shale rock containing natural gas can be found in most sedimentary basins throughout Canada.
 The largest concentration lies within the Western Canada Sedimentary Basin, which extends from northeast British Columbia to southwest Manitoba.
-Other basins are located in the Arctic, the Northwest Territories, the Yukon, Quebec, Ontario, New Brunswick, and Nova Scotia.

-- 15. In Quebec, the largest known concentration of shale gas lies in the Utica shale gas basin.
+Other basins are located in the Arctic, the Northwest Territories, the Yukon, Quebec, Ontario, New Brunswick, and Nova Scotia. - In Quebec, the largest known concentration of shale gas lies in the Utica shale gas basin.
 It has been estimated that in this region alone, some 181 trillion cubic feet of natural gas is trapped in the shale beneath the surface.
 To put these numbers into context, in 2009 and 2010, Canada produced a total of just 5.26 trillion cubic feet and 5.37 trillion cubic feet of natural gas, respectively.
-Accordingly, any party holding the right to extract shale gas from the Utica shale gas basin would stand to generate considerable revenues. - 16.
-As set forth in greater detail below, the Enterprise owns 100% interest in a number of Petroleum and Natural Gas Exploration Permits in the Utica shale gas basin.
-Among these is a Petroleum and Natural Gas Exploration Permit for approximately 11,600 hectares of land beneath the St. Lawrence River that was expropriated by the Government of Quebec and which is the subject of this Notice of Intent, as described below.
-It has been independently estimated that there exists between 1,870 billion cubic feet and 3,346 billion cubic feet of shale gas in this permit area.
+Accordingly, any party holding the right to extract shale gas from the Utica shale gas basin would stand to generate considerable revenues.

+25. As set forth in greater detail below, the Enterprise owns 100% interest in a number of Petroleum and Natural Gas Exploration Permits in the Utica shale gas basin.
+Among these is a Petroleum and Natural Gas Exploration Permit for approximately 11,600 hectares of land beneath the St. Lawrence River that was expropriated by the Government of Quebec and which is the subject of this Notice of Arbitration, as described below.
+It has been estimated that there exists between 1,870 billion cubic feet and 3,346 billion cubic feet of undiscovered shale gas in this area.

-2. The Farmout Agreement
+4. The Farmout Agreement

-- 17. In 2006, a Quebec-based company called Junex Inc. ("Junex") held four Petroleum and Natural Gas Exploration Permits on four blocks of land in the Utica shale gas basin covering a total of some 57,772 hectares: Permit Numbers 1996PG950, 2002PG597, 2002PG596, and 2004PG769 (the "Original Permits"). - 18.
-Forest Oil was interested in the shale gas resources in Quebec and approached Junex in 2006 to secure Junex's interest in the Original Permits.
-To this end, on June 5, 2006, Forest Oil and Junex entered into a letter agreement (the "Farmout Agreement") by which Forest Oil obtained, among other things, an option to earn 100% of the working interest in the Original

-Permit areas from the surface to a depth of 743 meters (the "Contract Area").
+- 26. In 2006, a Quebec-based company called Junex Inc. ("Junex") held four Petroleum and Natural Gas Exploration Permits on four blocks of land in the Utica shale gas basin covering a total of some 57,772 hectares: Permit Numbers 1996PG950, 2002PG597, 2002PG596, and 2004PG769 (the "Original Permits"). - Forest Oil was interested in the shale gas resources in Quebec and approached Junex in 2006 to secure Junex's interest in the Original Permits.
+To this end, on June 5, 2006, Forest Oil and Junex entered into a letter agreement (the "Farmout Agreement") by which Forest Oil obtained, among other things, an option to earn 100% of the working interest in the Original Permit areas from the surface to a depth of 743 meters (the "Contract Area").
 The salient terms of the Farmout Agreement are as follows: